jayisaac0/software_dev_portifolio/README.md

     > $ **nodemon**

     > $ **node index.js**
-- The back-end service will run via port **2500** <http://localhost:2500> and can be accessed in postman for testing
+- The back-end service will run via port **2500** <http://localhost:2500> localy or <https://mighty-eyrie-34346.herokuapp.com> and can be accessed in postman for testing

 ## `DATABASE USED`